The Telluride Association

 TA also runs two summer programs for high school students, the Summer Program for High School Juniors (TASP) and the Sophomore Seminar (TASS).

-TASSers and TASPers often continue on to Deep Springs, and a number of Deep Springers have continued on either to live in the Telluride House at Cornell or to join the Association.
+Some TASSers and TASPers continue on to Deep Springs, and a number of Deep Springers have gone on to live in one of the two Telluride houses or to join the Association.

 Telluride Association holds its annual convention at Deep Springs every 7 years, and maintains a liaison with Deep Springs.
 The Student Body in turn convenes a Deep Springs/Telluride Association Liaison Committee with the goal of fostering communication and discussion between members of the two organizations.